iamgp/OpenDiscovery/lucille.md

 ~/.local/bin/pip2.7 install --user matplotlib
 ```

-Important: if you want to use plot() using matplotlib on lucille, you _must_ run the following commands after you've installed matplotlib:
+Important: if you want to use plot() using matplotlib on on the server, you _must_ run the following commands after you've installed matplotlib:
 ```bash
 echo "backend: Agg" > ~/.config/matplotlib/matplotlibrc
 ```